freewizard20/shoveling/Daily.md

 # Daily

 ## July, 2019
-* The goal is to solve at least 2 algorithm problems a day
+* Solve at least 2 algorithm problems before doing anything
 * And have at least a hour of excercise a day
 * Go through all basic algorithms, Implement and practice, then gather and learn the best patterns.
 * Implement both on python and C++